Quantum Metrological Power of Continuous-Variable Quantum Networks

-H.K. and H.J. was supported by the National Research Foundation of Korea (NRF-2019M3E4A1080074, NRF-2020R1A2C1008609, NRF-2020K2A9A1A06102946) via the Institute of Applied Physics at Seoul National University and by the Ministry of Science and ICT, Korea, under the ITRC (Information Technology Research Center) support program (IITP-2021-2020-0-01606) supervised by the IITP (Institute of Information $\&$ Communications Technology Planning $\&$ Evaluation).
+We acknowledge useful discussions with Quntao Zhuang.
+H.K. and H.J. are supported by the National Research Foundation of Korea (NRF-2019M3E4A1080074, NRF-2020R1A2C1008609, NRF-2020K2A9A1A06102946) via the Institute of Applied Physics at Seoul National University and by the Ministry of Science and ICT, Korea, under the ITRC (Information Technology Research Center) support program (IITP-2021-2020-0-01606) supervised by the IITP (Institute of Information $\&$ Communications Technology Planning $\&$ Evaluation).
 Y.L. acknowledges National Research Foundation of Korea a grant funded by the Ministry of Science and ICT (NRF-2020M3E4A1077861) and KIAS Individual Grant (CG073301) at Korea Institute for Advanced Study.
-L.J. and C.O. acknowledge support from the ARO (W911NF-18-1-0020, W911NF-18-1-0212), ARO MURI (W911NF-16-1-0349), AFOSR MURI (FA9550-19-1-0399), NSF (EFMA-1640959, OMA-1936118, EEC-1941583), NTT Research, and the Packard Foundation (2013-39273).
+L.J. and C.O. acknowledge support from the ARO (W911NF-18-1-0020, W911NF-18-1-0212), ARO MURI (W911NF-16-1-0349, W911NF-21-1-0325), AFOSR MURI (FA9550-19-1-0399), DoE Q-NEXT, NSF (EFMA-1640959, OMA-1936118, EEC-1941583, OMA-2137642), NTT Research, and the Packard Foundation (2013-39273).
 We also acknowledge the University of Chicago’s Research Computing Center for their support of this work.